The strangeness of Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X')

 2. Verb forms

-This is most obvious in the use of plain forms of verbs in preference to polite forms, as in だ da rather than です desu, 似合う niau rather than 似合います niaimasu, つきとめた instead of つきとめました tsukitomemashita, する suru instead of します shimasu, and 思う omou instead of 思います omoimasu.
+This is most apparent in the use of plain forms of verbs in preference to polite forms, as in だ da rather than です desu, 似合う niau rather than 似合います niaimasu, つきとめた instead of つきとめました tsukitomemashita, する suru instead of します shimasu, and 思う omou instead of 思います omoimasu.
 In letters it would be more normal to use the polite form.

 sugu ni kaette itadakemasen deshō ka